 Methadone, when used for the treatment of opioid addiction in detoxification or maintenance programs, may be dispensed only by opioid treatment programs certified by the Substance Abuse and Mental Health Services Administration (and agencies, practitioners or institutions by formal agreement with the program sponsor).

-In an individual physically dependent on opioids, the administration of the usual dose of an opioid antagonist may precipitate an acute withdrawal syndrome.
-The severity of this syndrome will depend on the degree of physical dependence and the dose of the antagonist administered.
-If antagonists must be used to treat serious respiratory depression in the physically dependent patient, the antagonist should be administered with extreme care and by titration with smaller than usual doses of the antagonist.
+In an individual physically dependent on opioids, the administration of the usual dose of an opioid antagonist will precipitate an acute withdrawal syndrome.
+The severity of the withdrawal symptoms experienced will depend on the degree of physical dependence and the dose of the antagonist administered.
+If a decision is made treat serious respiratory depression in the physically dependent patient, administration of the antagonist should be initiated with care and by titration with smaller than usual doses of the antagonist.

 Methadone Oral Concentrate Dosage and Administration

-- A high degree of "opioid tolerance" does not eliminate the possibility of methadone overdose, iatrogenic or otherwise.
-Deaths have been reported during conversion to methadone from chronic, high-dose treatment with other opioid agonists and during initiation of methadone treatment of addiction in subjects previously abusing high doses of other agonists.
+- A high degree of opioid tolerance does not eliminate the possibility of methadone overdose, iatrogenic or otherwise.
+Deaths have been reported during conversion to methadone from chronic, high-dose treatment with other opioid agonists and during initiation of methadone treatment of addiction in subjects previously abusing high doses of other opioid agonists.

-Detoxification and Maintenance Treatment of Opiate Dependence
+Induction/Initial Dosing for Detoxification and Maintenance Treatment of Opioid Addiction

-|For detoxification and maintenance of opiate dependence methadone should be administered in accordance with the treatment standards cited in 42 CFR Section 8.12, including limitations on unsupervised administration.|
+|For detoxification and maintenance of opiate dependence, methadone should be administered in accordance with the treatment standards cited in 42 CFR Section 8.12, including limitations on unsupervised administration.|

 The total daily dose of methadone on the first day of treatment should not ordinarily exceed 40 mg.
 Dose adjustments should be made over the first week of treatment based on control of withdrawal symptoms at the time of expected peak activity (e.g., 2 to 4 hours after dosing).
 Dose adjustment should be cautious; deaths have occurred in early treatment due to the cumulative effects of the first several days' dosing.
 Patients should be reminded that the dose will "hold" for a longer period of time as tissue stores of methadone accumulate.

 Initial doses should be lower for patients whose tolerance is expected to be low at treatment entry.
 Loss of tolerance should be considered in any patient who has not taken opioids for more than 5 days.
 Initial doses should not be determined by previous treatment episodes or dollars spent per day on illicit drug use.